The Amazing Race 33: Contestants

 In 2022, Caro Viehweg and Ray Gantt appeared on the fifth season of MTV's Ex on the Beach.
-Cayla Platt competed on The Challenge: USA.
+Cayla Platt competed on the first season of The Challenge: USA.
+Dusty Harris competed on the second season of The Challenge: USA.
+In 2023, Gantt competed on Love Island Games.
+Lulu and Lala Gonzalez competed on Raid the Cage.
+In 2025, Gantt appeared on the third season of Perfect Match.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.
-Note that the race was suspended at the end of Leg 3 due to the COVID-19 pandemic and resumed a year-and-a-half later.
+Note that the race was suspended at the end of leg 3 due to the COVID-19 pandemic and resumed a year-and-a-half later.